 We have all experienced times where our intuition has proven very beneficial.
 And perhaps we can train in ways to pay better attention to our intuition.
-But intuition is not always accurate, so is this training simply teaching us to be hyper sensitive?
+But intuition is not always accurate, so is this training simply teaching us to be hypersensitive?
 Who knows for sure?

 In Tensoku Ryu we train to use the third eye as a method of focusing on a task, individual, or escape route.
 We do not feel there is any specific benefit to focused training on third eye intuition.
 This clearly does not mean we think improving our sense of perception is a waste of time.
-Naturally we want to be as observant and as perceptive as possible.
-But we do not think developing a deep seated spiritually-related intuition has much concrete relevance.
-But if you think it has relevance and believe it enhances you as a person then we do not discourage exploration of this aspect of the third eye concept.
+Naturally, we want to be as observant and as perceptive as possible.
+But we do not think developing a deep-seated spiritually-related intuition has much concrete relevance.
+But if you think it has relevance and it enhances you as a person then we do not discourage exploration of this aspect of the third eye concept.

 Within Tensoku Ryu the third eye is closely related to the concept of centering.
 But there are times when our center and our third eye will point in different directions.
 Think of a Mawashi Geri.
 At the moment the kick strikes the target your center is at local octagon angle 3 while your leg and third eye are focused at local angle 1.
 You may also find the third eye and your center are concurrently aligned as might happen with Gyaku Tsuki.
 So in essence your third eye represents your area of focus.
 Your center represents your area of structural alignment.
 The two may temporarily be pointed in different directions, but this should be a temporary condition.
-You will want to have these two concepts coincident except for those times when your purposefully and consciously point them in different directions.
+You will want to have these two concepts coincident except for those times when you purposefully and consciously point them in different directions.

-It should be noted that you eyes and your third eye may not be focused on the same object.
+It should be noted that your eyes and your third eye may not be focused on the same object.
 While your eyes can move within their sockets to look in different directions your third eye is essentially fixed.
-As a result your third eye, eyes, and center could be all oriented in different directions.
+As a result, your third eye, eyes, and center could be all oriented in different directions.
 This will happen as you work to achieve different purposes, but much like stances, this condition should be transitional.